 Key takeaways

-- Social media has become a key driver for visibility in padel, for both players and clubs.
+- Social media has become a central lever for visibility in padel, for players as well as for clubs.

 - Behind-the-scenes content + educational content = the most effective duo for creating engagement.

-- For a club, Stories, calendar, tournaments, and practical info strengthen loyalty and facilitate bookings.
+- For a club, Stories, calendar, tournaments, and practical information strengthen loyalty and facilitate bookings.

 - Instagram remains the showcase, TikTok accelerates discovery, Facebook structures the community.

-- To understand the global growth of padel, see also: Padel Figures: How many people play this sport worldwide in 2026?
+- To contextualize the global growth of padel, see also: Padel Figures: How many people play this sport worldwide in 2026?